Universal Statistics of Measurement-Induced Entanglement in Tomonaga-Luttinger liquids: Results

 In other words, probability for a given value $S_\m$ to occur is simply the ``sum over probabilities'' of the conformal boundary conditions $\delta_\vphi$ for which the forced MIE equals $S_\m$.
 Further simplifying the above, one arrives at

 where $\mief'(\delta_{\vphi_i}) = \left.\tfrac{d\mief}{d\delta_{\vphi}}\right|_{\delta{\vphi}=\delta_{\vphi_i}}$ is assumed to be non-zero.
 Using $\mief$ from \eqref{mief} we evaluate the above numerically and find that this agrees well with the distribution of MIE obtained from numerical analysis performed on the XX chain (see Fig.~\ref{miedistplots}).
 The figures illustrate that MIE has a bi-modal distribution with divergences at \textit{both} its ends.
-This is a signature of the derivative of $\mief(\delta_{\vphi})$ vanishing at $\delta_{\vphi}=\{0,\pi\}$, points that correspond to minimum and maximum values of $\mief(\delta_{\vphi})$ respectively, thereby causing to \eqref{miedist} diverging.
+This is a signature of the derivative of $\mief(\delta_{\vphi})$ vanishing at $\delta_{\vphi}=\{0,\pi\}$, points that correspond to minimum and maximum values of $\mief(\delta_{\vphi})$ respectively, thereby causing to \eqref{miedist} diverge.
 The obtained distribution is rather non trivial and suggests that upon partial measurement of the critical state, there is a significant chance of generating not only the minimum but also the maximum entanglement that one could possibly obtain in the leftover unmeasured state.
-To get a better understanding of these tails, we now analyze them in the $\zeta\ra0$ regime which is when the unmeasured regions are maximally separated and the winding contributions to MIE dominate.
+To get a better understanding, we briefly discuss how the right tail diverges, in the $\zeta\ra0$ regime which is when the unmeasured regions are maximally separated and the winding contributions to MIE dominate. \\